Become A Commissioner For Oaths: Test Required

 What Do I Bring To The Commissioner For Oaths Testing?

 When you go to the lawyer for your commissioner for oaths testing, you need to bring two pieces of ID.
 One must be government issued, with a photo, such as a driver’s license or passport.
 You also need to bring in your commissioner for oaths application form.
 The form comes with the book.
 We need it because the lawyer needs to sign and seal it.
+Without the form, we cannot provide you with the confirmation you need for your application.
 You can request the form from:

 Official Documents and Appointments